seek-oss/aec/README.md

 Currently supports the following AWS services:

 * EC2 - manipulate EC2 instances by name, and launch them with EBS volumes of any size, as per the settings in the configuration file (subnet, tags etc).
+* SQS - drain configured SQS queues to a file

 ## Install